14islands/14islands-com-v2/app/blog/_posts/2017-04-21-new-branding.md

 The islands can be represented with abstract shapes.

-{% include post-image.html alt="Map of Stockholm with islands as abstract shapes" caption="true" src="/images/blog/2017-04-21-new-branding/stockholm-map-with-shapes_16_7.jpg" margin="both" ratio="16_7" %}
+{% include post-image.html alt="Map of Stockholm with the 14 islands as abstract shapes" caption="true" src="/images/blog/2017-04-21-new-branding/stockholm-map-with-shapes_16_7.jpg" margin="both" ratio="16_7" %}

 Using those fourteen shapes together and our name is able to form.

-{% include post-image.html alt="Our log being crafted by hand using a grid" caption="true" src="/images/blog/2017-04-21-new-branding/crafting-logo_16_9.jpg" margin="both" ratio="16_9" %}
+{% include post-image.html alt="Our logo being crafted by hand using a grid" caption="true" src="/images/blog/2017-04-21-new-branding/crafting-logo_16_9.jpg" margin="both" ratio="16_9" %}

 Say hello to our new logo.